Why is the City developing a new aquatic and leisure centre?

 Where will the new aquatic and leisure centre be located?

-The new centre will be located at the Mays Hill Precinct in Parramatta Park.
+The Parramatta aquatic and leisure centre, strategically located close to Parramatta’s CBD, is within the southern domain of the May’s Hill precinct of Parramatta Park.
 This location was decided as part of a comprehensive masterplan, following community consultation, on the 20 hectare Mays Hill Precinct.

 The Parramatta aquatic and leisure centre will sit on the eastern portion of the former golf course, adjacent to Park Parade near the corner of Pitt Street.
 Part of the design brief for the new centre was to respect the open space and heritage values and district vistas from the parkland.